danielgavrilov/techsoc/_series/interview-prep.md

 title: Coding Interview Prep
 calendar: interview-prep.ics
 excerpt: |
-  Coding interview preparation group is an informal get-together of members who are preparing/doing coding interviews.
+  An informal get-together of members who are preparing/doing coding interviews.
 ---

 Coding interview preparation group is an informal get-together of members who are preparing/doing coding interviews.